History of the Democratic Republic of the Congo: Early history

-The area now known as the Democratic Republic of the Congo was populated as early as 80,000 years ago, as shown by the 1988 discovery of the Semliki harpoon at Katanda, one of the oldest barbed harpoons ever found, which is believed to have been used to catch giant river catfish.
-During its recorded history, the area has also been known as Congo, Congo Free State, Belgian Congo, and Zaire.
+The area now known as the Democratic Republic of the Congo was populated as early as 90,000 years ago, as shown by the 1988 discovery of the Semliki harpoon at Katanda, one of the oldest barbed harpoons ever found, which is believed to have been used to catch giant river catfish.

+By the 13th century there were three main confederations of states in the western Congo Basin.
+In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
+South of these was Mpemba which stretched from modern-day Angola to the Congo River.
+It included various kingdoms such as Mpemba Kasi and Vunda.
+To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.

 The Kingdom of Kongo existed from the 14th to the early 19th century.
 Until the arrival of the Portuguese it was the dominant force in the region along with the Kingdom of Luba, the Kingdom of Lunda, the Mongo people and the Anziku Kingdom.